rostools/rostools-theme/readme-template.md

 Challenges are interspersed in the lesson material, allowing participants to collaboratively work on smaller coding problems for a few minutes.
-All lesson materials are provided ahead of time on the course website for participants to refer to during lectures.
+All lesson materials are provided ahead of time on the workshop website for participants to refer to during lectures.

 ## Lesson content

 The teaching material is found mainly in these locations:

--   `index.Rmd`: Contains the overview of the course.
+- `index.Rmd`: Contains the overview of the workshop.
--   `preamble/` folder: Contains the files necessary for use before the course, for instance the syllabus, schedule, and pre-course tasks.
+- `preamble/` folder: Contains the files necessary for use before the workshop, for instance the syllabus, schedule, and pre-workshop tasks.
--   `sessions/` folder: Contains the files used during the course (e.g. code-along material)
+- `sessions/` folder: Contains the files used during the workshop (e.g. code-along material)
--   `appendix/` folder: Contains the files used to support the course, such as pre-course tasks, code of conduct, resources, and instructions for instructors.
+- `appendix/` folder: Contains the files used to support the workshop, such as pre-workshop tasks, code of conduct, resources, and instructions for instructors.
 - `slides/`: The lecture slides are rendered into HTML slides from Markdown.

 The website is generated from [Quarto](https://quarto.org/), so it